Nebulanomi/05.Azure_Networking_Exercises/README.md

         Note: Since it is in "Vnet1-Subnet1", it receives its NSG.
         Note: It also created its own NSG (Csr1-SSH-SecurityGroup) which is attached to its 2 NICs.

 #### [07.
 Routing Tables:](https://github.com/binals/azurenetworking/blob/master/Lab%2007%20Routing%20Tables.pdf)

+    1. I will force the "Web" VM on "Vnet1-Subnet2" to route to "Csr1" when it wants to communicate with the IP range 10.0.1.0/24.
+    2.Created a route table and added it to a new Resource Group.
+    3. Created a route in it:
+        Address prefix: "10.0.1.0/24"; Next hop type: "VirtualAppliance"; Next hop IP address: "10.1.1.5" (The Routers private IP address on "Vnet1-Subnet1").

+    4. Associated the route table to subnet "Vnet1-Subnet2".
+    5. Deleted the route tables created from the creation of the "Csr" VM.
+    6. Enabled IP forwarding on the NVAs NIC attached to "Vnet1-Subnet2".
+    7. Altered the NSG to allow ICMP to the new VM.
+    8. Accessed the "Web" VM with its public IP and pinged the "Csr1" & "Hub" VM's private IPs.
+    9. Did a traceroute from the "Web" VM to the "Hub" VM:
+        1  csr1.internal.cloudapp.net (10.1.1.5)  3.487 ms  3.458 ms  3.447 ms
+        2  10.0.1.4 (10.0.1.4)  4.466 ms *  4.443 ms

 #### [08.
 Site-to-site VPN:](https://github.com/binals/azurenetworking/blob/master/Lab%2008%20Site-to-site%20VPN.pdf)